 We have appointed an Urgent Care Practioner who is fully trained to triage all requests.
 All requests for on the day appointments, emergency appointments and home visits will go to the urgent care practioner.
 This means that when you ask for an on the day appointment, emergency appointment or home visit, your telephone number will be taken by the receptionist and you will receive a telephone call from the Urgent Care Practioner between the hours of 9 to 1pm, and 2.30 to 3.30 in the afternoon, who will allocate you an appointment with the most appropriate clinician for your needs.
 This may not be on the same day.
 Pre-bookable appointments are still available to book a week in advance.

 Our reception staff are now trained to help navigate you to the right service.

 You will be asked some questions about your request for an appointment.
 This is to enable us to refer you to the correct service for you needs.
 Not every appointment requires a Doctors input, some conditions can be treated by a nurse, pharmacist, walk in centre or hospital if needed

 Chaperone policy – patient information

 You have the right to request that a chaperone be present during all or part of a consultation, particularly if examination of an intimate nature is involved.
-This most often applies when examination of the breasts, back passage or sexual organs is required but you can ask for a chaperone during any examination.
+This most often applies when examination of the breasts, back passage or genitals is required but you can ask for a chaperone during any examination.
 The chaperone will be an appropriately trained healthcare professional, who will be there to provide you with support and reassurance during the relevant part of the consultation.
 They will need to be able to see what the examining clinician is doing, so will stand inside the curtains around the examination couch.

 A family member is not suitable to act as a chaperone, but may also be present should you so wish.